When many people think of Peru, the first thing that comes to mind is Machu Picchu. It’s without a doubt the most famous tourist destination in Peru.

 Chupe de camarones is a type of spicy Peruvian chupe made with crayfish, rocoto pepper, potatoes, vegetables, milk, and a poached egg.
 It’s originally from Arequipa in the southern coastal region of Peru.
 It’s traditionally made with crayfish but it can be made with shrimp as well (chupe de langostinos).

 5. Lomo Saltado

-In the late 19th and early 20th centuries, thousands of Chinese nationals from the province of Guangdong immigrated to Peru to work in agriculture.
+In the late 19th and early 20th centuries, thousands of Chinese nationals from the province of Guangdong in East Asia immigrated to Peru to work in agriculture.
 After their contracts ended, most would settle in Lima and along the coastal regions of Peru.

 The first Chinese-Peruvian restaurants would open shortly after in Lima’s Chinatown.
-They introduced the wok and the concept of stir-frying to Peruvian cuisine.
+They introduced the wok and the concept of stir-fry cooking to Peruvian cuisine, giving birth to fusion dishes like lomo saltado and arroz chaufa.
 These restaurants, along with the type of food they served, were referred to as “chifa”.
 It’s unclear where the word chifa came from but it may be derived from a Chinese term meaning “to eat rice”.

 Chifa quickly caught on and became an important part of Peruvian cuisine.
 Like arroz chaufa, lomo saltado is one of the tastiest and most well-known examples of chifa cooking in Peru.